zsteinmetz/phd-thesis/README.md

 # Agricultural Plastic Covers—Source of Plastic Debris in Soil?

-Submitted dissertation thesis for the partial fulfillment of the requirements for a Doctor of Natural Sciences
+Accepted dissertation thesis for the partial fulfillment of the requirements for a Doctor of Natural Sciences

 *By Zacharias Steinmetz*